-If you can tell an agency buyer your GSA number, then they become happy, because they know they can work with you pretty easily.
+If you can tell an agency buyer your GSA number, then they will smile, because they know they can work with you pretty easily.

 If you tell them you do not have a GSA contract, then the aency buyer usually sighs, and shrinks into their seat.
-That means that they are disappointed because while they like what you can offer them, they know that contracting with you will be more difficult.
-For a humorous look at such a scenario, please look at Why Do You Want to Obtain a GSA Contract - which contains a brief video)
+That's because while they like what you can offer them, they know that contracting with you will be more difficult.
+(For a humorous look at such a scenario, please look at Why Do You Want to Obtain a GSA Contract - which contains a brief video)

 In short, having a GSA number (GSA contract) is not required, it can be very beneficial and speed up sales to agencies.
 Some agencies require it for purchasing certain products or services.

 There is no difference between a GSA number and being on the GSA schedule, or any of the other terms listed below.
 These terms are synonymous with each other and are all terms that generally refer to a GSA Schedule contract.